Twitter executive for Middle East is British Army 'psyops' soldier

 - The British Army

-The 77th Brigade's headquarters is located west of London.
-It brought together a number of existing military units such as the Media Operations Group and the 15 Psychological Operations Group.
+The 77th Brigade's headquarters are located in Hermitage, Berkshire, west of London.
+Its creation combined several existing military units such as the Media Operations Group and the 15 Psychological Operations Group.

 At its launch, the UK media was told that the new unit of “Facebook warriors” would be around 1,500 strong, and made up of both regular soldiers and reservists.
 In recent months, the army has been approaching British journalists and asking them to join the unit as reservists.